 Realizing that complaining would be a pointless course of action, Allan helped me search for further injurious items.
 Luckily it turned out to be a lone offender and having also given his own crib the all clear, we turned out the lights.
 Unable to drift off, I lay there for some time listening to the rotating fan and wondering whether it might spin off and decapitate me while I slept.

-Outside the morning sun had already begun its long lazy ascent as we made our way through Agra’s dusty near-empty streets.
+Outside the morning sun had already begun its long, lazy ascent as we made our way through Agra’s dusty, near-empty streets.
 It was so early even the few hawkers who’d opened their shops were too blurry-eyed to bother us.
 Peering up at the orange-blue of the breaking sky, I drank in the early morning silence as across the street a couple of monkeys hopped playfully across the branches of a large tree.
-Turning a corner into a wide street dotted with flower-laden trees, my heart skipped a beat as a flash of ethereal white marble came into view.
-For now the rest of the structure was shrouded by a mixture of the compound’s towering outer walls and thick mist rising from the banks of the Yamuna River.
+We turned a corner into a wide street dotted with flower-laden trees and I could feel my heart beating fast as a flash of ethereal white marble came into view.
+For now the rest of the structure was shrouded by a mixture of the compound’s towering outer walls and the thick mist rising from the banks of the Yamuna River.
 Thankfully my patience would only have to hold out a few minutes longer as we closed in on the gated entrance.
 Having arrived early enough to beat the queues, we bought our tickets, went through the turnstiles and eagerly made our way towards The Taj Mahal.